cchitsiang/awesome-stars/topics.md

 - [deepkit/deepkit-framework](https://github.com/deepkit/deepkit-framework) - A new full-featured and high-performance TypeScript framework
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
-- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Transform your database into your AI platform!
+- [superduper-io/superduper](https://github.com/superduper-io/superduper) - Superduper: Bring AI to your database!
 Integrate AI models and machine learning workflows with your database to implement custom AI applications, without moving your data.
-Includi
+Including streaming inferenc
 - [rwynn/monstache](https://github.com/rwynn/monstache) - a go daemon that syncs MongoDB to Elasticsearch in realtime. you know, for search.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building
 - [implerhq/impler.io](https://github.com/implerhq/impler.io) - Powerful CSV & Excel Import experience for SaaS 🚀 Save months building data import experience from scratch 💰